Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Plot

-In New York City, immediately after the events of the first film, a young pizza delivery boy named Keno inadvertently encounters burglars on his route and tries to stop them.
+In New York City, shortly after the Teenage Mutant Ninja Turtles defeat the Shredder, a young pizza delivery boy named Keno inadvertently encounters burglars at a mall on his route and tries to stop them.
 The burglars attack Keno, who proves to be a skilled martial artist, but he is soon overwhelmed before the arrival of the Teenage Mutant Ninja Turtles.
 They vanish after rescuing Keno, tying the burglars up, and taking the pizza he was delivering, leaving behind the money to pay for it.

-Leonardo, Donatello, Michelangelo and Raphael, along with their master Splinter, are currently living with April O'Neil while looking for a new place to live after defeating The Shredder.
+Leonardo, Raphael, Donatello and Michelangelo, along with their master Splinter, are currently living with April O'Neil in her new apartment while looking for a new place to live.
 Splinter wants to remain in the shadows, while Raphael thinks they should live out in the open.
 At a junkyard where the remnants of The Foot and the Shredder's second-in-command Tatsu are hiding out, they are met by their master, who has been disfigured by his previous defeat (Note: As depicted in Teenage Mutant Ninja Turtles (1990)) and vows revenge on the turtles.

 April interviews Professor Jordan Perry of Techno Global Research Industries (TGRI) about a possible toxic waste leak.
 He assures her that everything is fine, but their scientists secretly discover dandelions which have been mutated by the leak.
-Freddy, a spy for the Foot Clan posing as April's cameraman, discovers this, collects one of the dandelions, and reports it to his master, who decides to have Perry interrogated.
-Back at April's apartment, Splinter reveals to her and the turtles that the canister of mutagen (dubbed "Ooze" by the turtles) which mutated them 15 years prior was created by TGRI, and they too decide to talk to Perry.
-The Foot gets to Perry first and kidnap him, salvaging the last canister of ooze in the process.
-The turtles attempt to get the canister back, but ultimately fail.
-Afterwards, Keno gets into April's apartment under the guise of delivering pizza and discovers Splinter and the turtles.
+Freddy, a spy for the Foot Clan posing as April's cameraman, collects one of the dandelions and reports it to his master, who decides to have Perry interrogated.
+Back at April's apartment, Splinter reveals to her and the turtles that the canister of mutagen (dubbed "Ooze" by the turtles), which mutated them 15 years earlier, was created by TGRI, and they decide to talk to Perry too.
+The Foot gets to Perry first and kidnaps him, salvaging the last canister of ooze in the process.
+The turtles ultimately fail to recover the canister.
+Afterward, Keno gets into April's apartment under the guise of delivering pizza and discovers Splinter and the turtles.